Cosmetics: QAM tuner called DVBC in web interface

 Device LG Electronics LGDT3305 VSB/QAM Frontend : DVB-C #0

 Device LG Electronics LGDT3305 VSB/QAM Frontend : ATSC #0

 I believe it would be more correct to call the cable tuner as "QAM #0" (or J83 ANNEX B #0) as DVB-C clearly points to the European cable standard.

 INFO Device LG Electronics LGDT3305 VSB/QAM Frontend (/dev/dvb/adapter1/frontend0) capabilities:

 INFO DVB API Version 5.10, Current v5 delivery system: ATSC

 INFO Supported delivery systems:

-Updated by Olli Salonen about 7 years ago
+Updated by Olli Salonen over 7 years ago

 Jaroslav Kysela wrote: